Begin Here - Request Info

 This estimate is based on a full-time schedule of 12 or 15 credit hours per semester and after successful completion of all required developmental coursework.

-Progression in the Associate Degree Nursing program is contingent upon achievement of a grade of “C” or greater in each biological science, nursing and mathematics course and maintenance of a 2.0 cumulative grade point average or greater (on a 4.0 scale).
+Progression in the Associate Degree Nursing program is contingent upon achievement of a grade of 'C' or greater in each nursing curriculum course and maintenance of a 2.0 cumulative grade point average or greater (on a 4.0 scale).

 Nursing Advising Sheet (PDF)